11 Ways To Learn How To Run Longer And Increase Your Stamina

 You can do this throughout the day by placing your hand on your stomach.

-Take a deep inhale and feel your chest rise, then forcefully try to exhale all the air out of your lungs.
+Take a deep inhale and feel your chest rise, then forcefully try exhale all the air out of your lungs.

 With practice, this will soon become natural and improve your lung capacity which, in turn, will improve your stamina.